-A staff member who is a member of, applies to be a member of, performs, has performed, applies to perform, has an obligation to perform service in a uniformed service or requests and/or takes Military Family Leave, will not be denied initial employment, re-employment, retention in employment, promotion, or any benefit of employment by the university on the basis of that membership, application for membership, performance of service, application for service, or obligation.
+A staff member who is a member of applies to be a member of, performs, has performed, applies to perform, has an obligation to perform service in a uniformed service or requests and/or takes Military Family Leave, will not be denied initial employment, reemployment, retention in employment, promotion, or any benefit of employment by the university based on that membership, application for membership, the performance of service, application for service, or obligation.

-Uniformed Services – The uniformed services are the Army, Navy, Marine Corps, Air Force, Coast Guard, and the commissioned corps of the Public Health Service.
+Uniformed Services – The uniformed services are the Army, Navy, Marine Corps, Air Force, Coast Guard, and the Public Health Service's commissioned corps.
 This includes the Reserve components of these services and the Army National Guard and Air National Guard.

-Washington law also extends military leave coverage to state call-ups of National Guard in times of natural disaster, riots or other defined duty.
+Washington law also extends military leave coverage to state call-ups of the National Guard in times of natural disaster, riots, or other defined duty.

-The term “service in the uniformed services” means the performance of duty on a voluntary or involuntary basis in a uniformed service under competent authority and includes active duty, active duty for training, initial active duty for training, inactive duty training, full-time National Guard duty, a period for which a staff member is absent from a position of employment for the purpose of an examination to determine the fitness of a staff member to perform any such duty, and a period for which a staff member is absent from a position of employment for the purpose of performing funeral honors duty.
+The term “service in the uniformed services” means the performance of duty on a voluntary or involuntary basis in a uniformed service under the competent authority and includes active duty, active duty for training, initial active duty for training, inactive duty training, full-time National Guard duty, a period for which a staff member is absent from a position of employment for an examination to determine the fitness of a staff member to perform any such duty, and a period for which a staff member is absent from a position of employment to perform a funeral honors duty.

 USERRA is not limited to the National Guard and Reserve.
 A staff member who leaves employment with the university for service in the regular military also can have rights under USERRA.
-The law also protects a staff member who takes a day or two off from work for the purpose of an examination to determine fitness to join any branch of the service.
-After completion of such an examination, regardless of the outcome, a staff member is entitled to reemployment under USERRA.
+The law also protects a staff member who takes a day or two off from work for an examination to determine fitness to join any branch of the service.
+After completing such an examination, regardless of the outcome, a staff member is entitled to reemployment under USERRA.

 Origination Date: 1/1981.

 Revised: 2008, 3/16/2011.